A Guide to Burning Eyes

 A Burning Allergic Reaction

 Another common reason for burning eyes is some types of allergies.
-Whether it’s dog fur, dander, mascara, or mold, allergic reactions are always caused by an overreaction of the immune system to a perceived threat.
+Whether it’s dog fur, dander, mascara, or mould, allergic reactions are always caused by an overreaction of the immune system to a perceived threat.

 Allergies can range widely in severity from a daily nuisance to a life-threatening condition.
 Anyone who frequently experiences allergic reactions should speak with their doctor about potential triggers and treatments.